yukiyamamoto710/FEC/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Click on the items on the screen to fetch specific items from the Atelier api.
+- Click on the items on the screen to fetch specific items from the Atelier api.
+- Add the current item to your outfit list.
+- Compare features between the current item and the clicked related item.

 <!-- ROADMAP -->
 ## Roadmap
 - Using React Router to update our links and create a homepage in addition to the product page.
+- Create a Cart/Checkout page using React Router.